unixorn/awesome-zsh-plugins/README.md

 * [careful_rm](https://github.com/MikeDacre/careful_rm) - A wrapper for `rm` that adds trash/recycling and useful warnings
 * [cd-gitroot](https://github.com/mollifier/cd-gitroot) - A ZSH plugin to `cd` to the `git` repository root directory.
 * [cd-reminder](https://github.com/bartboy011/cd-reminder) - Display reminders when `cd`-ing into specified directories.
-* [cd-reporoot](https://github.com/P4Cu/cd-reporoot) - A ZSH plugin to `cd` to the google-repo repository root directory.
+* [cd-reporoot](https://github.com/P4Cu/cd-reporoot) - A ZSH plugin to `cd` to the current repository checkout's root directory.
 * [cd-ssh](https://github.com/jeffwalter/zsh-plugin-cd-ssh) - `ssh` to a server when you accidentally `cd` to it.
 * [cdbk](https://github.com/MikeDacre/cdbk) - A ZSH plugin to allow easy named directory creation - shortcuts to any directory you want.
 * [cdc](https://github.com/evanthegrayt/cdc) - Shell function for changing directory to frequently-used places.